What is Proxy access?

 What if I no longer want a proxy to have access?

 Access to information can be removed in a couple of ways.
-To remove all access for the proxy, students can log in to UP Self Serve, select Proxy Access, and under the “Profile” tab you may change the Stop Date.
-To remove access or modify access, go under the “Authorization” tab and remove the checkmarks for the items to be made unavailable to the proxy.
+To remove all access for the proxy, students can log in to UP Self Serve, select Proxy Access, then select the "edit" icon below a specific proxy, then change the Stop Date.
+To remove access or modify access, scroll down to "Authorizations" and remove the checkmarks for the items you no longer wish to share access to, then select "submit."

 Can I view who has accessed information through proxy access?

 Yes.
-Student would click on the proxy’s name, the profile will be expanded and the student can click on the "History" tab to review the activity for that proxy.
+Student would click on the "edit" icon below a proxy's name, then select the "History" tab to review the activity for that proxy.
 The webpage will display the most recent activity including access to information items being granted, information about items being disabled, and details of the proxy's access including what information has been viewed.

 Will my proxy be notified if a modification to access is made including removing authorization?